omarsar/omarsar.github.io/_posts/2017-02-22-being-objective.md

 ---
 Hello there :wave: :wave: :wave:, thanks for reading!
-If you don't want to miss out on the next blog post, leave your email [here](https://goo.gl/forms/zLiYBvLdsHo37Dei1) and I will make sure to send you an email notification next time.
+If you don't want to miss out on my next blog post, leave your email [here](https://goo.gl/forms/zLiYBvLdsHo37Dei1) and I will make sure to let you know.